atlanhq/atlan-hello-world-app/README.md

 # atlan-hello-world-app

-A minimal, runnable **Atlan connector** you can clone, modify, and use as the skeleton for your own.
-It does the smallest thing an Atlan app can do — take a name, generate `"Hello, {name}!"` records, return a summary — so you can focus on learning the shape of an Atlan connector, not the business logic.
+A minimal, runnable **Atlan app** you can clone, modify, and use as the skeleton for your own.
+It does the smallest thing an Atlan app can do — take a name, generate `"Hello, {name}!"` records, return a summary — so you can focus on learning the shape of an Atlan app, not the business logic.

 If you're here to build an integration that pulls metadata from your system into Atlan, **start with this repo**, get it running locally in two commands,